 Determine how many calories you want to consume and over how many meals you want to distribute the calories.
 Suppose you want to consume 2300 kcal, and you want to plan 3 meals, then you will have to compose 3 meals of +/- 766 kcal.
 If you want to change the distribution, you can of course, but keep in mind that you can suffer from your stomach ache if you eat too fast and/or too much at once.
 An easy tool to help you build meals is through a food logging app, for example "My Fitness Pal" (the free version is enough).

 Calories have a muscle protein sparing effect, so if you take in less than you need, you can lose muscle mass in addition to fat mass.
 The less you eat, the sooner your body is inclined to burn even more precious muscle mass for energy.
 If you don't manage to get enough calories in, you will have to provide sufficient protein: a nice guideline is 1.8-2.7g protein per kg body weight (1,2,3).
 Especially if you eat plant-based, we recommend staying on the higher end of the range of this recommendation and considering extra essential amino acids on training days.
 If you can, it is also wise to evenly distribute your total protein intake as much as possible over your meals.
 If you are struggling to get your protein requirements, consider a vegan protein powder.
-SUPPLEAM® has the Premium Plant-based Protein with extra BCAAs.
-SUPPLEAM® also has a BCAA PLUS, which will give you the extra leucine, isoleucine and valine, but also with vegan vitamin D3, Vitamin B12 and Omega 3.
+SUPPLEAM® has the Premium Plant-based Protein with extra BCAAs and the Premium Vegan Clear Protein with extra EAA's.

 3. When is the best time to train?

 Often people wonder when is the best time to train during Ramadan.
 You want to ask yourself: when do I have the most energy?
 Usually this is after you have eaten and drank something.
 So you can consider a number of options: